-Class of licence Description a) Practising Full practising licence b) Temporary Temporary licence for up to 12 months; may or may not require work to be carried out in conjunction with an Ontario practicing member c) Limited Limited to practise in the area defined on the certificate of registration d) Non-practising Member must hold or have held a certificate of registration as a practising, temporary or limited member; non-practising member may not practise professional geoscience in Ontario е) Geoscientist-in-Training (G.I.T.)
-Academics met; Work experience to be gained (48 months; or 12 months for those requiring only the Canadian or equivalent experience) f) g) h) i)
+Class of licence Description a) Practising Full practising registration b) Temporary Temporary registration for up to 12 months; may or many not require work to be carried out in conjunction with an Ontario practising member c) Limited Limited to practise in the area defined on the certificate of registration d) Non-practising Member must hold or have held a certificate of registration as a practising, temporary, or limited member; non-practising member may not practise professional geoscience in Ontario.
+Academic requirements satisfied;

+e) Geoscientist in Training (G.I.T.)
+Work experience to be gained (48 months; or 12 months for those applicants requiring only the Canadian or equivalent experience)

+f)

+g)

+h)

+i)

+j)